SNEHALDD/bikesharing/README.md

 ## [Link to Visualization](https://public.tableau.com/app/profile/snehal.desavale/viz/Bikesharing_Challenge_16630415857090/Bikesharing_story?publish=yes)

 ## Overview of the analysis: Explain the purpose of this analysis.
-Create a story to convince the investors the bike-sharing program in Des Moines is a solid business proposal For this analysis, Pandas needs to use to to change the "tripduration" column from an integer to a datetime datatype.
+This project showcased a business proposal for investors in Des Moines to demonstrate that a bike-sharing program is a solid business venture.

+For this analysis, Pandas needs to use to to change the "tripduration" column from an integer to a datetime datatype.
 Then, using the converted datatype, create a set of visualizations to:

 - Show the length of time that bikes are checked out for all riders and genders